diamond-org/flask-diamond/etc/sphinx/developer/managing_schemas_with_flask-migrate.rst

 Applying a Migration
 --------------------

-To apply migrations, enter the virtualenv and run:
+To apply a migration to the development database, enter the virtualenv and run:

 ::